Topic2-Gene-Regulation-Immune-Cells/B-cells-Team1/README.md

 ### Does the clustering reproduce known relationship between cells?

 ![Comparison of CRE clusters and lineages one by one, top 2,5%](figures/UMAP_Gini_CREs_cluster_vs_each_lineage_top2,5percent.png)

-- Dendrogramm um Verwandheit zu zeigen

 The UMAP on the left shows CREs colored by their KMeans cluster assignment, while the 10 UMAPs on the right display CREs associated with each of the 10 analyzed lineages.
-However, the KMeans clustering does not accurately capture known relationships between lineages, as most lineage-specific CREs — including those from B cells — are dispersed throughout the entire UMAP space.
+KMeans clustering does accurately cluster the lineages.
+One can see that all T cell lineages UMAPS are in the same area capturing the relationships.
+All lineages are located in a different area of the UMAP.

 ### Can one quantify the similarity of cell types in a sorted matrix?